aragon/aragon-cli/docs-internal/Reviewing.md

 ### Testing locally (read-only)

-- Fetch the branch from a PR reference and switch to it:
+- Fetch the branch using a PR reference, and switch to it:

   ```sh
   git fetch origin pull/ID/head:BRANCHNAME